 But will people come to ELAC for fine art as well as football?
-And how will the district's budget crunch affect the complex, conceived a decade ago, when it is scheduled to open in the fall of next year?
-It's not clear but college officials remain confident about the complex.
+And how will the district's budget crunch affect the complex, conceived a decade ago, when it is scheduled to open in the f

 "It will serve as the arts center for the community," said Richard Anderson, assistant to the president.
 "It will be stunning."